 05 Learning from customer behaviour patterns

 If you are operating your own web shop or website, you probably have access to a lot of data and insights about your customers, and you should start using it.
 By analysing your customer and operational data, it can be used to your advantage.
+Some useful statistics can be found online, but combining it with your internal analytics can make all the difference and help you focus on the ones that affect your conversion rates the most.

 Customer service analytics involve collecting and looking at different metrics, benchmarking them and turning them into actionable insights.
 Knowing the behavioral patterns of your customers can help to improve your service and know what your audience expects from you.